deepshore/docker-machine-driver-proxmoxve/ansible/Readme.md

 ## run

-`ansible-playbook --inventory-file inventory.yaml -u root -k -e ansible_network_os=vyos.vyos.vyos -e vmname=ubuntu-cloud playbook.yaml`
+`ansible-playbook --inventory-file inventory.yaml -u root -k playbook.yaml`

+if you have multiple proxmox nodes in your inventory file then limit to the first:

+`ansible-playbook --inventory-file inventory.yaml -u root -k playbook.yaml --limit firstnode`

+## clean old templates

+this should be applied to all proxmox nodes to clean templates according to `image_prefix` defined in vars.

+`ansible-playbook --inventory-file inventory.yaml -u root -k playclean.yaml`